 " Puppy Plus"

-Worming Schedule - (If Applicable)
+Worming Schedule - (If Applicable will be provided)

-Health Guarantee - (On each puppy)
+Health Guarantee - (On each puppy will be provided)

-Registration Application - (If Applicable)
+Registration Application - (If Applicable will be provided)

-Notice: We exercise the right to file Animal Cruelty charges against anyone purchasing a dog and found abusive or endangering it’s life in accordance to the law and the dog will be removed immediately.
-Each life is precious and does not deserve to be mistreated .
+Notice: We exercise the right to file Animal Cruelty charges against ANYONE purchasing a dog and found abusive or endangering it’s life in accordance to the law and the dog will be removed immediately.
+Each life is precious and does not deserve to be mistreated.

 Breeder reserves the right to refuse any sale she/he feels would not be in the best interest of the puppy.